firebase/quickstart-unity/dynamic_links/testapp/readme.md

 ## Using the Sample

+  - Receiving a link
-  - When you first run the app, it will check for an incoming dynamic link or invitation, and report whether it was able to fetch an invite.
+    - When you first run the app, it will check for an incoming dynamic link and report whether it was able to fetch a link.
-  - To send an invite, use the `Send Invite` button on the right side of the screen.
-  - This will open a screen that allows you to send an invite for the current app via email or SMS.
-  - To simulate receiving an invitation from a friend, you can send yourself an invite, uninstall the test app, then click the link in your email.
+    - To simulate receiving a dynamic link, you can send yourself an email, uninstall the test app, then click the link in your email.
     - This would normally send you to the Play Store or App Store to download the app.
 Because this is a test app, it will link to a nonexistent store page.
-  - After clicking the invite link, re-install and run the app on your device or emulator, and see the invitation fetched on the receiving side.
+    - After clicking the dynamic link, re-install and run the app on your device or emulator, and see the dynamic link fetched on the receiving side.
+  - Creating a link
+    - Clicking the Display Long Link button creates and displays a long dynamic link.
+    - Clicking the Create Short Link button creates and displays a short link by contacting the link shortening service.
+    - Clicking the Create Unguessable Short Link button creates and displays an unguessable short link.

 ## Support